ernestkris6/React_todo_project/README.md

 # Todo List App

 This app helps to prioritize your day!!!
-My first project as a React Developer.
+My first project as a React Developer
 Bootstrap, Fontawesome
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).